Forest Products Trade Flow database

 The following figure illustrates how various data manipulation steps are connected to handle missing quantity data, out of bounds prices and mirror information from the trade partner.
 Each step in the workflow is explained in more detail in the project report as indicated in the section below.

-• Completeness report for one product and all countries; based on raw data.
+- Completeness report for one product and all countries; based on raw data: shows the UN COMTRADE data availability.

-• Discrepancy report for one reporter and product with all partners; based on raw data.
+- Discrepancy report for one reporter and product with all partners; based on raw data: shows the discrepancy between trade partner reporting of trade value and quantity.

-• Value data for major flows for one reporter and all products
+- Value data for major trade flows for one reporting country and all products

-• Quantity data for major flows for one reporter and all products
+- Quantity data for major trade flows for one reporting country and all products

-The full methodological report has been published in the Technical Reports series: Rougieux et al. 2017.
+The methodological report was published in the EFI Technical Report series: Rougieux et al. 2017.
 The Forest Products Trade Flow Database – A reproducible method and tool to support the analysis of international forest products trade.
 EFI Technical Report 100, 2017.

 Acknowledgement

-We would like to thank Steve Johnson, Rupert Oliver and Jean-Christophe Claudon at ITTO, as they provided us with very constructive support and advice based on their longstanding ex-pertise with the analysis of trade flow data.
+We would like to thank Steve Johnson, Rupert Oliver and Jean-Christophe Claudon at ITTO, for their very constructive support and advice based on their longstanding expertise with the analysis of trade flow data.
 We would also like to thank Ronald Jansen, Markie Muryawan, Daniel Eshetie and Nancy Snyder at UN COMTRADE for granting us unrestricted access and for help with setting up the connection to the database.
 We wish to congratulate UN COMTRADE with the important step to increasing timely, speedily and free access of their data through the COMTRADE API.

 All mistakes remain ours.